arskom/spyne/doc/source/comparison.rst

 * Auto-generates human-readable API documentation.
   (example: http://ladonize.org/python-demos/AlbumService) In Rpclib, you need to do with the ugliness of a raw wsdl document.
-* Supports both Python 2 and Python 3
+* Supports both Python 2 and Python 3.
-* Serves up all protocols at once on same port (see the example above)
-* Makes string encoding operations easy (You can control on method level whether you want all strings delivered as unicode or as str in a specific encoding)
 * Does not support ZeroMQ.
 * Uses standard python tools for xml parsing which is good for pure-python deployments.
 Rpclib uses lxml, due to its excellent namespace support and speed.
-So Rpclib-based solutions are easier to develop, faster to work with but more difficult to deploy.
+So Rpclib-based solutions are easier to develop and faster to work with but more difficult to deploy.
 * Does not do input validation for SOAP.
 * Does not support events.